notken12/nvim/README.md

 :LspInstall yourlanguagename
 ```

-See https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation#Javascript for how to add debug adapters for code debugging.
+See https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation for how to add debug adapters for code debugging.

+Installed color schemes are vscode, gruvbox, and some others.

 ## 💞 Contribution